 Traditional Thai Tattoos, known in Thailand as Sak Yant, have become increasingly popular over the past few years.
-The origin of traditional tattoos in Thailand is closely connected to religion and superstition, the tattoos were sacred, done in a temple, and supposed to have “magical” proprieties such as protection and bringing good luck.
+The origin of traditional tattoos in Thailand is closely connected to religion and superstition, and until today they are considered sacred, usually done in a temple, and are supposed to have magical proprieties such as protection and bringing good luck.

-However, if you want to learn the traditional hand poked techniques, there aren’t many options of Tattoo Schools in Thailand – at least, those that offer courses for foreigners in English.
-We found four schools that offer tattoo training in Thailand:
+However, if you want to learn the traditional hand poked techniques, there aren’t so many options of Tattoo Schools in Thailand – at least, those that offer courses for foreigners in English.
+We found the following schools that offer tattoo training in Thailand:

 Tattoo School Thailand

 Tattoo School Thailand is definitely the best known Tattoo School in the country.
 Located in Bangkok, it was inaugurated in 2007 and it offers beginner courses, with a duration of two weeks minimal – although for more comprehensive study they suggest 3 to 6 weeks as the better option.
 They also offer the Bamboo course, where you can learn the traditional hand poking techniques from a Sak Yant master, and an option for returning students or other tattoo artists with experience to have a “Tattoo Holiday” in their studio to practice and continue working on their skills.

 Apex Art is a Tattoo Studio and School in Bangkok that offers a variety of training courses for the aspiring tattoo artist.
 The options are the Traditional Bamboo Tattoo Course, the Intensive Pure Drawing Course, and the Basic, Professional and Advanced courses with a Tattoo machine, that can last from 12 days to 60 days.
 They also offer a “combo” option to learn the traditional hand poking and machine tattoo techniques in their “Master” courses, with a duration of 90 days (8 hrs a day).